-- Gluten free: replace flour with 1 1/2 cups gluten-free all-purpose flour.
+- To make this gluten-free, replace the flour with 1 1/2 cups of gluten-free all-purpose flour.

 - Fill with the jam of your choice.
-I love the strawberry + almond butter combo but any jam will work well.
+I love the strawberry and almond butter combo but any jam will work well.

 - These freeze well in a freezer-safe container.
 Just thaw when ready to enjoy.

 Made this with blueberry jam and they were so tasty.
 Love how the jam balances out the natural dryness in the muffins… filling, too!

 Hi Erin!
 If you like these strawberry vegan muffins, you would love the vegan blueberry muffins too!